ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 * Clover Toolbox is a shell script that offers a simple GUI to configure some aspects of Clover script.
 * Custom systemd script that performs a sanity check whenever SteamOS starts up making sure that the dual boot is intact and repairs it automatically if needed.

-## What's New (as of October 08 2023)
+## What's New (as of October 26 2023)
+1. add sanity check for 7z binary.
+If the binary doesnt exist then the SteamOS is very old need to update SteamOS first!
+2. Clover Toolbox - capture the free space on EFI partition.
+Useful when doing troubleshooting.
+<details>
+<summary><b>Old Changelog</b></summary>
+<p><b>October 28 2023</b><br>
 1. Updated the script to fix the issue of theme names not getting parsed correctly.
 Thanks to u/Brian_H8951 for pointing out the issue and the fix!
-<details>
-<summary><b>Old Changelog</b></summary>

 <p><b>September 26 2023</b><br>
 1. Does not rely on HackBGRT anymore!
 I've integrated my [BGRT Logo Changer script.](https://github.com/ryanrudolfoba/SteamDeck-Logo-Changer) <br>
 2. Added SteamOS version number, build number and kernel number on the custom systemd script (useful when troubleshooting) <br>